stephendawsondev/Cork-Car-Cut/README.md

     3. As a First Time Visitor, I want to see the organization's (Cork City Council) social media presence to gauge its trustworthiness.
         1. In the footer, I have included the Cork City Council logo and a caption that the initiative is from the Cork City Council.
         2. In the footer, there are also links to the Cork City Council's website, one of their resources on transportation and social icons that lead to their social media pages.
-        3. On the Contact page, there is also an image of Cork City Hall, where the City Council meet, as well as the Cork City Countcil's address.
+        3. On the Contact page, there is also an image of Cork City Hall, where the City Council meet, as well as the Cork City Council's address.

 -   #### Returning Visitor Goals